twcch/twcch/README.md

 ### Hello, I'm Alan.

-I'm currently working as a/an **Business Analyst/Insurance System Analyst** in the financial industry,
+I'm currently working as an **Insurance Business Analyst/System Analyst** in the financial industry,
 and also an amateur **Java Software Engineer** (as I like to call myself).

 📧 Email: twcch1218 [at] gmail.com